matifaro/individual-vs-team-productivity-replication/README.md

 ---
 ## Data Availability

-The data used in this study come from an original survey conducted between May to June 2026.
+The data used in this study come from an original survey conducted between May and June 2026.

 **Data Sharing:**
-- Survey data is fully anonymised and is included in this packeg (`data/results-survey331585.csv`)
+- Survey data is fully anonymised and is included in this package (`data/results-survey331585.csv`)
 - No personally identifiable information is present

 **Interview Data:**